Chapter 3 Infectious Diseases Related to Travel

 (8) The Uniform Stamp of the vaccinating center should appear in this box.

-Figure 3-02.
-Medical contraindication to vaccination section of the international certificate of vaccination or prophylaxis (ICVP)
+Figure 3-03.
+Medical Contraindication to Vaccination section of the International Certificate of Vaccination or Prophylaxis (ICVP)

 REQUIREMENTS VERSUS RECOMMENDATIONS

 Country entry requirements for proof of yellow fever vaccination under the IHR differ from CDC’s recommendations.
 Yellow fever vaccine entry requirements are established by countries to prevent the importation and transmission of YFV and are allowed under the IHR.
 Travelers must comply with these to enter the country, unless they have been issued a medical waiver.
-Certain countries require vaccination from travelers arriving from all countries (Table 3-25), while some countries require vaccination only for travelers coming from “a country with risk of yellow fever transmission” (see Travel Vaccines & Malaria Information, by Country at the end of this chapter).
-WHO defines those areas “with risk of yellow fever transmission” as countries or areas where yellow fever has been reported currently or in the past, plus where vectors and animal reservoirs exist.
+Certain countries require vaccination from travelers arriving from all countries (Table 3-26), while some countries require vaccination only for travelers coming from a country with risk of YFV transmission (see Yellow Fever & Malaria Information, by Country at the end of this chapter).
+WHO defines those areas with risk of YFV transmission as countries or areas where yellow fever has been reported currently or in the past, plus where vectors and animal reservoirs exist.
 Country requirements are subject to change at any time; therefore, CDC encourages travelers to check with the relevant embassy or consulate before departure.

-Countries that only contain areas with low potential for exposure to YFV (Table 3-22) are not included on the official WHO list of countries with risk of YFV transmission (Table 3-21).
-Therefore, proof of yellow fever vaccination should not be required if traveling from a country with low potential for exposure to YFV to a country with a vaccination entry requirement (unless that country requires proof of yellow fever vaccination from all arriving travelers; see Table 3-25).
-An exception is South Africa, which since the end of 2011 has required yellow fever vaccination for people traveling from or transiting through any of the 5 countries with low potential for exposure, in addition to those with risk of YFV transmission.
+Countries that only contain areas with low potential for exposure to YFV (Table 3-23) are not included on the official WHO list of countries with risk of YFV transmission (Table 3-22).
+Therefore, proof of yellow fever vaccination should not be required if traveling from a country with low potential for exposure to YFV to a country with a vaccination entry requirement (unless that country requires proof of yellow fever vaccination from all arriving travelers; see Table 3-26).
+An exception is Bolivia, which requires yellow fever vaccination for people traveling from or transiting through any of the 6 countries with low potential for exposure, in addition to those with risk of YFV transmission.

 VACCINATION FOR TRAVEL ON MILITARY ORDERS